 fbpx

-You may think that you will need a lot of startup capital to gather the right people, but often that is not the case.
-You will only need to be a good storyteller – like Steve Jobs said: “The most powerful person in the world is the storyteller.
+It’s easy to presume that substantial startup capital is a necessity to construct the right team.
+However, this is not usually the case.
+All you need to possess is the ability to spin a compelling tale – like Steve Jobs said: “The most powerful person in the world is the storyteller.
 The storyteller sets the vision, values, and agenda of an entire generation that is to come…”.

 Why do you need to be good at telling stories?